-Gifting for Numero Uno
+Gifting for Numero Uno in 2021

 When selecting a gift for oneself you’ve got to consider a few factors such as budget and appropriateness.
 For example, I’d love a Peloton – but budget.
 I’d also love some new perfume – but fearful that I’ll convince myself it can replace routine showering, therefore inappropriate.
 Wine, on the other hand, is budget friendly, a small pleasure and something you can share with others (making you charitable, on top of all your other great qualities).